Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: RESULTS

 However, as shown in Figure~\ref{fig:fig5-5-2}, the observed $A_V$ values for SMGs are systematically higher than those predicted by the Calzetti law, indicating that this low-redshift prescription does not accurately describe the dust attenuation in high-redshift SMGs.
 The Calzetti reddening law is derived from low-redshift UV-bright star-forming galaxies, which differ fundamentally from the dust-rich SMGs.
 Furthermore, \citet{menendez2009} note that SMGs exhibit more extended star formation and dust distributions compared to local starbursts and ULIRGs, leading to different extinction properties.

-Additionally, SMGs are typically selected based on flux in specific bands, resulting in a heterogeneous population.
-This diversity is evident in their SEDs and radio properties (see paper IV for the discussions of SED and IR-radio correlation).
+Additionally, SMGs are typically selected based on flux in specific bands, resulting in a heterogeneous population \citep{hayward2011, johnson2013}.
+For instance, galaxies selected in this way span over two orders of magnitude in both stellar mass and SFR, exhibit a wide range of dust masses and spatial distributions, and encompass diverse evolutionary states.
+The sample commonly includes both merging or interacting systems and isolated galaxies, with some hosting AGN while others do not.
+This diversity is evident in their SEDs and radio properties (see \citetalias{paperiv} for the discussions of SED and IR-radio correlation).
 Attenuation curves can vary significantly between different galaxy types, and even within a single galaxy, they may differ substantially along different lines of sight \citep{uematsu2024}.
 This intrinsic diversity further limits the applicability of a single, universal extinction law to the SMG population.

 As noted earlier, the intrinsic rest-frame colors $(\lambda_1-\lambda_2)_0$ of SMGs are relatively modest; fixing this value at the median of 0.78 and fitting the data yields a slope of $(k(\lambda_1)-k(\lambda_2))/R_V \sim 1.31$, corresponding to $(k(\lambda_1)-k(\lambda_2)) \sim 5.3$ \citep[for $R_V$ = 4.05;][]{calzetti2000}.
 This implies that highly obscured high-redshift star-forming galaxies require significantly steeper attenuation in the blue optical regime than predicted by the Calzetti law.
 A steeper reddening curve—relative to the canonical Calzetti form—is necessary to reproduce the observed dust attenuation in SMGs.
 This enhanced attenuation may be attributed to the fact that newly formed stars in SMGs are still embedded within dense molecular clouds, leading to more severe extinction of their strong UV emission, consistent with the two-component extinction model employed in our SED fitting (Section~\ref{sec:sedfitting}).
 However, the substantial scatter in the data also highlights the diverse SED properties of SMGs and/or variations in dust geometry, which may collectively produce a wide range of dust attenuation patterns.